-Russia Won't Boycott Olympics Over IOC's Doping Ban, Putin Says
+Russia Won't Boycott Olympics Over Ban For Doping, Putin Says

 "I also feel concerned for the guys, many of whom I know personally and consider them to be my friends," Putin said, in further remarks that were reported by state-run Tass media.
 "Each of them has to make a decision of some kind now."

-The Olympic ban has sparked anger and a range of other responses in Russia — including calls for calm from the Kremlin, where Press Secretary Dmitry Peskov said, "The situation is serious, and it requires thorough analysis.
+The Olympic ban has sparked anger and a range of other responses in Russia — including calls for calm from the Kremlin.
+Press secretary Dmitry Peskov said, "The situation is serious, and it requires thorough analysis.
 One should not be carried away by emotions."

 Putin and Peskov spoke after ideas of a boycott — and perhaps the resuscitation of a version of the Goodwill Games — circulated in Russia after Tuesday's news that the IOC had suspended the Russian Olympic Committee over a widespread and complex doping program.
 The IOC is ordering Russia's athletes to show they are clean of any doping.
-If they go to PyeongChang, they'll compete under the Olympic flag; if they win medals, their country's anthem won't be played.
+If they go to Pyeongchang, they'll compete under the Olympic flag; if they win medals, their country's anthem won't be played.

 Russian lawmaker proposes resurrecting Goodwill Games after Olympic ban. https://t.co/uKTAL2frQR— Lucian Kim (@Lucian_Kim) December 6, 2017

 "I've seen all sorts of reaction from athletes," NPR's Lucian Kim says from Moscow.
 "Some say, 'Yes, we've worked so hard.
 We should definitely participate, even under a neutral flag.'
-And others say, 'Under no circumstances— it's humiliating for our country and we can only compete under a Russian flag."
+And others say, 'Under no circumstances — it's humiliating for our country and we can only compete under a Russian flag.' "

 Elite figure skater Evgenia Medvedeva, one of Russia's most famous athletes and the reigning world champion, vented the frustrations of many would-be Olympians who say they thought they were doing enough by being "clean."

 "I cannot accept the option that I would compete in the Olympic Games without the Russian flag as a neutral athlete," Medvedeva said in a statement issued by Russia's Olympic Committee (and translated into English by Google Translate).
-"I am proud of my country, it is a great honor for me to represent it at the games.
+"I am proud of my country; it is a great honor for me to represent it at the games.
 It gives strength and inspires me during performances."

-A hard line has been taken by the All-Russia State Broadcasting Company, or VGTRK, which said on Tuesday that if Team Russia isn't competing in South Korea, it won't broadcast the 2018 Winter Olympics.
+A hard line has been taken by the All-Russia State Television and Radio Broadcasting Company, or VGTRK, which said Tuesday that if Team Russia isn't competing in South Korea, it won't broadcast the 2018 Winter Olympics.

 At the Kremlin, Peskov said questions remain about how the ban would be enacted.
 It would be premature, he said, to draw conclusions before officials have spoken to the IOC.